 ‘New mobile testing units will travel the country to provide vital frontline workers with tests so those testing negative to safely return to work.’

-Currently, there are eight mobile units carrying out test across the country including in Salisbury, Southport and Teesside – but this is set to be significantly scaled up by May.
+Currently, there are eight military mobile units carrying out the test for coronavirus across the country including in Salisbury, Southport and Teesside – but this is set to be significantly scaled up by May.

 The armed forces will collect swabs at the mobile sites, which will be sent to labs for processing.
 Those tested will receive results with 48 hours, according to the DHSC.